solid-contrib/information/governance.md

 ## Conflicts of Interest

 Solid Panel members are trusted to act in the best interests of Solid rather than themselves or their employers.
+Violation may result in removal from the panel through a vote of no confidence.

 ## Vote of No Confidence

 In exceptional circumstances, a Panel may need to be dissolved by a majority vote of the Solid Team.

 It may also be necessary to remove someone from a Solid Panel against their will.
 For example, due to egregious and ongoing code of conduct violations.
 Removal of a Solid Panel member must be supported by a majority vote of the Solid Panel in question.
-The Solid Team also reserves the right to remove a Panel member by majority vote, or to veto the removal of a Panel member.
+The Solid Team also reserves the right to remove a Panel member, or to veto the removal of a Panel member, through a majority vote of the Solid Team.

 # Decision Making Process